Are You an Adult Child of a Narcissistic Parent?

 Narcissism as a Spectrum Disorder

 Narcissism is a spectrum disorder.
 This means that some people can have specific damaging traits of narcissism and others may exhibit many, many traits which would indicate a full narcissistic personality disorder.
-Being raised by a parent with even a couple of enduring narcissistic patterns of relating can be enough to create life-long challenges in their children until recovery is discovered worked through.
+Being raised by a parent with even a couple of enduring narcissistic patterns of relating can be enough to create life-long challenges until recovery is discovered worked through.

 Treatment and Recovery

 I have worked for over 20 years with high-achieving clients who, despite their accomplishments, never feel good enough, happy, or free from the projections their narcissistically-leaning parents.
-I have trained in approaches such as ego state/parts of self work, EMDR, Cognitive-Behavioral counseling, and Karyl McBride's Five-Step Recovery Model for treating adult children of narcissistic parents so that I can facilitate the insight and change necessary to help adult children reclaim their lives.
+I have trained in approaches such as ego state/parts of self work, EMDR, Cognitive-Behavioral Therapy (CBT), and Karyl McBride's Five-Step Recovery Model for treating adult children of narcissistic parents so that I can facilitate the insight and change necessary to help adult children reclaim their lives.